maiayang/project-3/Bukola/Project_proposal.md

 Mitchell Lor
 Maia Yang
 Bukola Fatile

 Project Overview
 The Recipe Data Exploration and Analysis project aim to leverage the Recipe Search API, enabling us to search through millions of web recipes.
 As a collaborative effort within the data engineering track, our focus will be on exploring and analyzing the vast dataset available through this API.

 Objectives
-Data Exploration: Utilize the Recipe Search API to retrieve a diverse set of recipe data, covering various cuisines, ingredients, and cooking methods.
+Data Exploration: Utilize the Recipe Search API (API URL: https://api.edamam.com/api/recipes/v2) to retrieve a diverse set of recipe data, covering various cuisines, ingredients, and cooking methods.

 ETL Workflows: Implement Extract, Transform, Load (ETL) workflows to ingest data from the API.
 The original dataset(s) will undergo transformations to ensure consistency and relevance to our analysis.